bu-icsg/PHMon/README.md

 Monitor (PHMon) [1].
 We run our experiments on the Xilinx Zynq Zedboard FPGA and use a modified Linux kernel 4.15 to provide the support for our hardware.

-Please refer to the code branch of this repository to find our source code and patches.
+This README contains 2 sets of instructions:

+1. Quick instructions: This is a quick way to leverage our available binaries in the evaluation folder to test our various use cases on an FPGA.
+1. Building everything from scratch: In this guideline, we provide instructions to build all the required tools, apply our patches, generate the bitstream, and finally run our use cases on an FPGA.

+## 1) Quick instructions
+Please refert to the evaluation folder for the files required to follow the quick instructions.
-## The experiment environment
+### The experiment environment
 In the rest of this document, we assume you have access to a Zedboard FPGA.
+If you plan to use a different FPGA board, please file an issue so we can add the support for your target board.
 We suggest you to use screen for connecting to your FPGA board, rather than ssh, e.g.:

 ```
   $ screen -S ACM0 /dev/ttyACM0 115200
 ```

 Please make sure to use 115200 as the baud rate in the screen command.
 After connecting to ACM0 FPGA, you have access to the Processing System (PS) side of your zedboard.
 We provide the required files to configure the Programmable Logic (PL) side of the zedboard with a baseline Rocketchip processor and to boot up the Linux kernel.

-You can find the necessary files and scripts to configure the FPGA, boot up the Linux kernel, and run the baseline and PHMon experiments in the baseline and PHMon folders, respectively.
+You can find the necessary files and scripts to configure the FPGA, boot up the Linux kernel, and run the baseline and PHMon experiments in the baseline and PHMon subfolders of the evaluation folder, respectively.

 We suggest you to detatch (ctrl a + d) from the screen session when you do not run the experiments (specially for the AFL use case).
 To reattach to the screen session use the following command: